sorbet/sorbet/website/docs/cli.md

 This will ignore input files that contain the given pattern in their paths (relative to the input path passed to Sorbet).
-Patterns beginning with / match against the prefix of these relative paths; others are substring matchs.
+Patterns beginning with / match against the prefix of these relative paths; others are substring matches.
 Matches must be against whole component parts, so `foo` matches `/foo/bar.rb` and `/bar/foo/baz.rb` but not `/foo.rb` or `/foo2/bar.rb`.

 ## Overriding strictness levels

-By default, Sorbet reads each file to determine it's [strictness level](static.md#file-level-granularity-strictness-levels), defaulting to `# typed: false` if none is provided.
+By default, Sorbet reads each file to determine its [strictness level](static.md#file-level-granularity-strictness-levels), defaulting to `# typed: false` if none is provided.